|This Week at RSSAA||Early Childhood News||High School Sports||Classifieds|

 MONDAY SPECIAL MEAL: Chef Magdiale Wolmark, parent of RSSAA students Raen and Gabrael, and the RSSAA 7th Grade are pleased to offer a delicious seasonal meal made from locally-sourced, organic and/or biodynamic food.
 The meal options include a whole or half bean and rice burrito, gluten free mac & cheese, or (NEW) hummus, veggie and pita, all with a side, dessert and fruit.
 If you would like this meal delivered to the HS, please complete the attached order form (pro-rate the amount for the remaining weeks ordered after February 27) and turn it and your payment in to the HS Front Office.
 The form must be received one week before your first meal delivery.
 Be sure to check back for next term’s delicious meal offering!

-Uniform Return: If you have not returned your Basketball uniform, please return them to Brent Schulte (Bschulte@steinerschool.org) as soon as possible!
+Uniform Return: If you have not returned a uniform from any Fall or Winter sport, please return them to Brent Schulte (Bschulte@steinerschool.org) as soon as possible!

 Subscribe to the Online Calendar for updates, game times and locations, as well as directions to away games.